Understanding the energy transition: How virtual power plants and direct marketing work together

 feed-in tariff

-This traditional model offers operators a fixed remuneration for the electricity fed in, which ensures planning security.
-However, operators cannot benefit from market price increases here.
+This traditional model offers operators a fixed payment for the electricity fed into the grid, ensuring planning security.
+However, operators cannot benefit from market price increases under this model.

 Direct marketing